To recreate a traditional design style

 - the particular details of the pavilions and surrounding trees

-Take a look at another plate – can children spot these features now?
+Take a look at another plate – can children spot these Parts of the face, such as eyes, nose and mouth. now?

 The Main Event